Allied Ships hit by U-boats

 RouteTrinidad (3 Jul) - East London

-History The B.P.
+The B.P.
 Newton (Master J.W.
-Calvert, British) was one of the ´Kvarstad´-ships (´Left-behind´-ships) held back in Sweden in 1941.
-On 1 Apr, 1941, ten of those ships tried to reach Leith (Operation Performance), but only two managed to get through the German controlled waters safely, one of them was the B.P.
-Newton with 71 people on board, which reached Leith on 3 April, despite of being attacked twice by planes and an encounter with a small German convoy.
+Calvert) was one of the Kvarstad-ships held back in Sweden in 1941.
+On 1 Apr 1941, ten of those ships tried to reach Leith (Operation Performance), but only two managed to get through the German controlled waters safely, one of them was the B.P.
+Newton with 71 people on board which reached Leith on 3 April, despite of being attacked twice by planes and an encounter with a small German convoy.

-Notes on loss At 05.20 hours on 8 Jul, 1943, U-510 fired three torpedoes in a one minute intervall at the convoy TJ-1 and reported hits on a tanker of 10000 grt, another of 6000 grt and a third of 5000 grt.
-At 07.19 hours, U-510 attacked again in grid EP 4925, fired five torpedoes and reported that two ships of 10000 grt and 6000 grt had been hit.
-At 13.07 hours, U-510 attacked the convoy a last time and reported a ship of 6000 grt was sunk.
-The Allied side reports that three ships were hit in the first attack, B.P.
-Newton, Eldena and Everagra of which the last was only damaged.
-It seems that U-510 attacked the same targets several times.
+At 05.20 hours on 8 July 1943, U-510 fired three torpedoes in one minute intervals at convoy TJ-1 and reported hits on three ships.
+At 07.19 hours, the U-boat fired five more torpedoes and claimed hits on two further ships.
+At 13.07 hours, U-510 attacked convoy again and reported another ship of 6000 tons sunk.
+However, Allied sources only confirm hits on three ships: B.P.
+Newton, Eldena and Everagra, which was only damaged.
+It seems that the U-boat attacked the same targets several times.

 If you can help us with any additional information on this vessel then please contact us.